dureuill/nolife/README.md

 # Inner async support

-At the moment, although the functions passed to [`ClosedBoxScope::open`] are asynchronous, they should not `await` futures other than the [`FrozenFuture`].
+At the moment, although the functions passed to [`BoxScope::new`] are asynchronous, they should not `await` futures other than the [`FrozenFuture`].
 Attempting to do so **will result in a panic** if the future does not resolve immediately.

 Future versions of this crate could provide async version of [`BoxScope::enter`] to handle the asynchronous use case.